Ganciclovir: Medical use

 It is also used for acute CMV colitis in HIV/AIDS and CMV pneumonitis in immunosuppressed patients.

 Ganciclovir has also been used with some success in treating Human herpesvirus 6 infections.

 Ganciclovir has also been found to be an effective treatment for herpes simplex virus epithelial keratitis.

+Veterinary use

+Ganciclovir (in gel form) appears to be effective for treating the ophthalmic Felid herpesvirus 1 (FHV-1) virus infection in cats.

 Adverse effects

 Ganciclovir is commonly associated with a range of serious haematological adverse effects.
 Common adverse drug reactions (≥1% of patients) include: granulocytopenia, neutropenia, anaemia, thrombocytopenia, fever, nausea, vomiting, dyspepsia, diarrhea, abdominal pain, flatulence, anorexia, raised liver enzymes, headache, confusion, hallucination, seizures, pain and phlebitis at injection site (due to high pH), sweating, rash, itch, increased serum creatinine and blood urea concentrations.

 Toxicity

 Ganciclovir is considered a potential human carcinogen, teratogen, and mutagen.
 It is also considered likely to cause inhibition of spermatogenesis.
 Thus, it is used judiciously and handled as a cytotoxic drug in the clinical setting.

 Mechanism of action

-Ganciclovir is a synthetic analogue of 2′-deoxy-guanosine.
-It is first phosphorylated to ganciclovir monophosphate by a viral kinase encoded by the cytomegalovirus (CMV) gene UL97 during infection.
-Subsequently, cellular kinases catalyze the formation of ganciclovir diphosphate and ganciclovir triphosphate, which is present in 10-fold greater concentrations in CMV or herpes simplex virus (HSV)-infected cells than uninfected cells.

-Ganciclovir triphosphate is a competitive inhibitor of deoxyguanosine triphosphate (dGTP) incorporation into DNA and preferentially inhibits viral DNA polymerases more than cellular DNA polymerases.
-In addition, ganciclovir triphosphate serves as a poor substrate for chain elongation, thereby disrupting viral DNA synthesis by a second route.